Findshibby/marketing_burn_december/README.md

 December 13, 2021

-2bnb for extra marketing funds (Twitter influencer) 2bnb buyback (are bought back and burned.
+- 2 $BNB for extra marketing funds (Twitter influencer)

+- 2 $BNB buyback (are bought back and burned.)

 The sale and repurchase takes place via the buyback wallet:
 0x4e01CC1101DEe37881AD84B6d5D1a06975280934